-To run the Paradyn daemon on Windows NT, the dynamic link library oncrpc.dll must be in some directory that is listed on your PATH environment variable, so that the Paradyn daemon can use Sun RPC calls to communicate with the Paradyn front-end.
+To run the Paradyn daemon on Windows, the dynamic link library oncrpc.dll must be in some directory that is listed on your PATH environment variable, so that the Paradyn daemon can use Sun RPC calls to communicate with the Paradyn front-end.
+Additionally, to run the Paradyn daemon on Windows NT or 2000, a recent version of the library dbghelp.dll must be in the same directory as paradynd.exe (Windows XP supplies a correct version).
+A sufficiently recent version is packaged with the Paradyn binary release.
+Alternatively, a recent version is available as a free download from Microsoft; at the time of this writing, it was distributed as a part of the the "Debugging Tools for Windows" package.